c4arl0s/SQLiteForMobilDevelopers/README.md

 **Transaction** in he world of databases has a very specific meaning over and above its regular meaning in English.
 It refers to a set of steps that are done together (usually in sequence, but not necessarily so).
 Together, these steps are a transaction, and what's important is that the transaction as a whole either succeeds or fails.
 If any of the steps fails, the entire transaction fails.
 As a result of transaction failure, the database is said to be **rolled back** to its condition before the transaction began.

-When a database supports transactions, the failure of any part of a transaction means **the entire transaction fails and the database is set to whatever it was before the transaction started.
+When a database supports transactions, the failure of any part of a transaction means **the entire transaction fails and the database is set to whatever it was before the transaction started**.
 All of this happens in an ACID-compliant database such as SQLite.
 As you saw in Chapter 1, there is a lot of code you don't have to write when you are using a database.

 ACID is the standard by which most databases are judge today to determine if they support transactions.
 ACID is an acronym.